Process Simulation

 The 1980s saw a revolution in computing technology with the emergence of desktop machines.
 The advent of the IBM PC and its Microsoft DOS operating system enabled more engineering calculations to be performed interactively.
 Hyprotech’s HISIM process simulator introduced the concept of a graphical user interface for developing process flow diagrams, coupled with the solution of flowsheet heat and material balances.
 As the Windows operating system replaced DOS, the Hyprotech HYSYS process simulator began to capture a significant market share, especially in the upstream oil & gas sector.

-Current Commercial Simulators
+Leading Commercial Process Simulators

 Today the leading commercial process simulators used worldwide include: